datacommonsorg/docsite/bigquery/query_property_places.md

 ORDER BY Date
 ```

-* Latest value from preferred source for all the places of a given type contain in, e.g. unemployment rate in counties of USA:
+### Latest value from preferred source for all the places of a given type contain in

+As an example, the unemployment rate in counties of USA:

 ```sql
 WITH ChildPlace AS (